 Kittens are not puppies.

 OK, I'm guessing you probably knew that.
-What I mean is, kittens are SO not puppies, that your approach will be completely different if you want to achieve a positive outcome.
+What I mean is, your approach will need to be completely different if you want to achieve a positive outcome.

 You will have noticed your kitten doesn't enjoy wrestling with you or playing tug-of-war.
 He also doesn't do anything that he doesn't see value in.